dmdqy/doranet/docs/source/tutorials/Quick-Start.md

 # DORAnet Quick Start: Hybrid Pathways

-In this quick start, you’ll reproduce the “Hybrid Pathways” Colab tutorial as a GitHub-friendly Markdown guide.
-You’ll install DORAnet, generate an enzymatic (forward) and a synthetic (retro) network, and run post-processing to find and visualize paths from your starters to a target.
+In this quick start, you’ll install DORAnet, generate an enzymatic (forward) and a synthetic (retro) network, and run post-processing to find and visualize paths from your starters to a target.

 ## Install